Frequently Asked Questions

 Special information, including pricing, is available for tour planners and groups on our TOURS page.

-If you’re a school (public, private, or charter) or homeschool co-op, please visit our TOURS page for more information.
+If you’re affiliated with a school (public, private, or charter) or homeschool co-op, please visit our TOURS page for more information.

 Yes!
 We have videos of our buildings with a short tours on our website under VIRTUAL TOURS.